Highlights: Careers Emerging from Southeast Asia Innovation Trends in 2023

 If you survey a bunch of HR professionals and leaders, that’s not something that is on their top common list.
 You have your usual HRMS, HRIS, talent acquisition, employee engagement, and employee listening vendors, but not so much on mental health.
 So that’s where a key play for us has been to look at building education in the market via, as mentioned earlier, the donut model and other frameworks.”

-Jessica Hendrawidjaja, CMO of Indonesian logistics-first ecommerce enabler Shipper, shares on our podcast: “There has been a global fear of an impending recession, and that this will impact businesses all across the globe, especially SMEs…we will be having these major legendary brands in Indonesia to share insights and stories about how they grew their business over the decades…SMEs can get insights on how to stay in business for decades because all these businesses have gone through multiple crises and recessions…legacy brands continue to look for ways to connect with the market and do market regeneration…new brands, the ones that are pretty much focused on e-commerce, can help these legacy brands to learn about and they can possibly group together through collaboration.
+Jessica Hendrawidjaja, CMO of Indonesian logistics-first ecommerce enabler Shipper, shares on our podcast: “There has been a global fear of an impending recession, and that this will impact businesses all across the globe, especially SMEs…we will be having these major legendary brands in Indonesia to share insights and stories about how they grew their business over the decades…SMEs can get insights on how to stay in business for decades because all these businesses have gone through multiple crises and recessions…legacy brands continue to look for ways to connect with the market and do market regeneration…new brands, the ones that are pretty much focused on e-commerce, can help these legacy brands to learn about and they can possibly group together through collaboration.”

-(3) Agriculture Beyond Farm-to-table: Careers in Farming and Fisheries
+(3) Agriculture Beyond Farm-to-table: Careers in Agriculture

 The innovations in agriculture are seeing a shift towards the upstream and middle chain.
 There’s a rising demand for increased productivity, efficient distribution, and a stable supply-demand equilibrium, which points towards promising career opportunities in these industries, as businesses seek to increase income generation from these sectors by disrupting production, pricing and distribution inefficiencies.